yuzisun/ai-gateway/CONTRIBUTING.md

 changes in a PR they should be addressed before the PR is merged, even if another reviewer has already approved the PR.
-* During the review, address the comments and commit the changes **without squashing the commits**.
+* During the review, address the comments and commit the changes **without squashing the commits, force pushing, or rebasing the branch**.
 This facilitates incremental reviews since the reviewer does not go through all the code again to find out what has changed since the last review.
 When a change goes out of sync with main, please rebase and force push, keeping the original commits where practical.
 * Commits are squashed prior to merging a pull request, using the title and PR description